CircuitVerse/CircuitVerse/SETUP.md

      * **Note:** The Postgres credentials need to be updated to your currently running database
 5. Create database: `rails db:create`
 6. Run database migrations: `rails db:migrate`
-7. Start Sidekiq (background processes & job queue): `bundle exec sidekiq -e development -q default -q mailers -d -L tmp/sidekiq.log`
+7. Start Sidekiq (background processes & job queue): `bundle exec sidekiq -e development -q default -q mailers `
 1. ./bin/webpack-dev-server for Hot Module reload for  fast development or transpile using ./bin/webpack.

 Then, local development can be started with `rails s -b 127.0.0.1`.
 Navigate to `localhost:3000` in your web browser to access the website.